Employees (updated July 2022)

 The FW Act has been amended to include a new definition of a casual employee.

-A person is a casual employee if they accept a job offer from an employer knowing that there is no firm advance commitment to continuing and indefinite work according to an agreed pattern of work.
+A person is a casual employee if they accept a job offer from an employer knowing that there is no firm advance commitment to continuing and indefinite work according to an agreed pattern of work and the employee must be entitled to accept or reject work which is offered.

 Once employed as a casual, an employee will continue to be a casual employee until: